savetaxs Logo

 • A declaration form stating that the repatriated funds are eligible for transfer and comply with FEMA (Foregin Exchange Management Act) regulations.

-NRIs can choose to repatriate funds from any NRI account they want; however, each account is subject to specific rules and limitations.
+NRIs can repatriate funds from any NRI account; however, each account is subject to specific rules and limitations.

 Repatriation Limit from NRE Account – Full Transfer of Funds